code-for-venezuela/2019-april-codeathon/challenges/MPV-INF/README.md

 Dr. Julio Castro and his team have been conducting surveys in hospitals nationwide to keep track of where specific medications are most needed.
 They have also been collecting a database of more than 1 million tweets that contain medical supply requests, emergency data, and other indicators.

-They believe this data, combined, may be used to make with the following purposes:
+They believe this data, combined, may be used for the following:

-1. Make informed decisions on where to deploy limited quantities of specific medications brought as humanitarian aid.
+1. Making informed decisions on where to deploy limited quantities of specific medications brought as humanitarian aid.
-2. Detect disease outbreaks in real-time, these reports would otherwise take weeks to go through the official channels making it really hard to react to the outbreaks costing many lives in the process.
+2. Detecting disease outbreaks in real-time.
+These reports would otherwise take weeks to go through the official channels, making it really hard to react to the outbreaks, which costs many lives in the process.

 ## Challenge

 Dr. Julio Castro has shared the Twitter data they have been collecting.
-Code For Venezuela, has done an initial analysis on this data.
-To give you some context about the problem, below you can find the results of that study.
+Code For Venezuela has done an initial analysis of this data.
+Below you can find the results of that study to give you some context about the problem.

 ### Data Summary